 Steve also sent a photo of this typed note which came with the Jeep.
 He says, "My Jeep was brought home from the war by a friend of the father of the son I bought it from.
 The note has been with it for all these years, saying the Jeep was made by the Japanese during World War II from parts of American airplanes they had shot down.
 The note calls it a MacArthur Jeep and a date of 1947 is written on it."

 Well, two details in this note raise questions for me.
-First, Japanese authorities during the war wanted aluminum for the military, so my understand is they did not allow civilians to strip parts from downed aircraft.
+First, Japanese authorities during the war wanted aluminum for the military, so I doubt they would allow civilians to strip parts from downed aircraft.
 Second, the term "MacArthur Jeep" is how the Willys MB and Ford GPW are referred to in the Philippines, which suggests the model or at least the note may have originated there.

 The front wheels have functional steering connected to a cast aluminum steering wheel, which makes this model somewhat more sophisticated than most models dating from during World War II.
 The very precisely cut and bent body parts also suggest postwar manufacture.